evandisoft/RedOnion/README.md

 ## Releases

-Your scripts are in GameData/RedOnion/Scripts.
-Save them somewhere else before updating to a new version, to be safe.
+Your scripts are in GameData/RedOnion/Scripts. **I'm not sure whether CKAN deletes and replaces the entire RedOnion directory.
+Save your scripts somewhere else before updating to a new version, to be safe**.
 Then copy back in the ones you want to use.
-(If the example programs don't run check out that section in [TroubleShooting](TroubleShooting.md))
+(If the example programs don't run, check out that section in [TroubleShooting](TroubleShooting.md))

 Latest Release (0.4.0), available on:
 - [CKAN](https://github.com/KSP-CKAN/CKAN)